<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 Limited traceability in food-related Scope 3 data

-Questions that commonly slow DOWN CSRD reviews
+Questions that commonly slow CSRD reviews

 • How were Scope 3 categories prioritized?